Fadi-Haddad/student-management-with-tests/README.md

     ```
 5. Rename .env.example file to .env and change database settings to suit your environment

+6. Generate a new key for Laravel App:
+    ```sh
+    php artisan key:generate
+    ```
+7. Run the following command to install Vite:
+    ```sh
+    npm install --save-dev vite laravel-vite-plug
+    ```
-6. Navigate to student-managment-backend folder
+8. Navigate to student-managment-backend folder
     * Create the database tables
     ```sh
     php artisan migrate